ivmai/bdwgc/README.md

 (The given statistics exhibit a few peculiarities.
 Things don't appear to add up for a variety of reasons, most notably fragmentation losses.
-These are probably much more significant for the contrived program `tests/test.c` than for your application.)
+These are probably much more significant for the contrived program `gctest` than for your application.)

 On most Unix-like platforms, the collector can be built either using a GNU autoconf-based build infrastructure (type `./configure; make` in the